-Last.fm work with a huge range of content across a variety of online global platforms.
+Last.fm work with a huge range of content across a variety of online global platforms and needed a concise image strategy.
 Using sound waves and data visualisation as a reference, we created a graphic line raster effect that captures the essence of the Last.fm brand.

 This enabled us to create a unique aesthetic that really brings the images into the digital data sphere.